Bachelor of Science in Nursing (BSN)

 - Earning a “W” in a prerequisite course and repeating it to earn a grade does not count as a retake.
 The course that earned a “W” does not factor into any nursing application GPA calculations.

 The SJSU testing office offers the Test of Essential Academic Skills version 6.0 for students applying to any nursing program, including SJSU.
+At this time, we are only accepting in-person TEAS exams.
 Please visit the testing office website to register for a test date.
 Applicants may take the TEAS exam at other locations.
-Online or remote versions of the TEAS exam taken through ATI will be accepted.
-For information on additional testing sites available, please view the Advising Slides (available in Prospective Student Resources).

 The nursing department requires a minimum score of 78% to be eligible for admission.
 A competitive overall TEAS score is 90%.
 The department will only consider the TEAS score of the first two attempts regardless of version.
 The highest overall score of the two attempts will be counted.
-Applicants will scan and upload the highest TEAS exam score.
-See Advising Slides or BS Info Packet for details, (both found in Prospective Student Resources).
+Students do not need to send their TEAS score directly to the university.
+Students will upload their test score to the NursingCAS application (see Application Deadlines and Procedures).

 The nursing department does not enforce a minimum time requirement between repeated TEAS tests.
 We encourage enough time between tests to study and improve.
 Study guides are available online at the ATI website.